tbfe-de/AverageCalculator/Step2/_TODO.md

   default values set in the header `do_averages.h` take over.

-**Note:** The solution provided in the next step makes two more substantial changes which **you are not meant to do yourself** as part of this step:
+**Note:** The solution provided in the next step makes two more substantial changes which you may also try yourself if time allows.
+But as it is more a work of "diligence" than something you can substatially learn from it suffices if you only compare the result (eg. with Diff Folders).

 1. The single file `main.cpp is split into three files each of which is responsible for a separate major part: